 Now though, we have a gorgeous new wood-burning stove that’s not only amazing to look at but it’s super efficient at heating the whole room, too!

-We absolutely love our new log burner but not one of the cheapest home improvements you can do so we’re sharing what you should know when having a wood-burning stove installed along with some practical and money-saving tips to get the best possible result in your home.
+We absolutely love our new wood burner – it’s a Rais Q-Tee in case you’re wondering – but not one of the cheapest home improvements you can do so we’re sharing what you should know when having a wood-burning stove installed along with some practical and money-saving tips to get the best possible result in your home.

 Here’s everything you need to know about having a log burner installed: